StreisandEffect/streisand/documentation/modular_roles.md

 subfolders of `/var/www/streisand` and `/var/www/streisand/mirror` eventually
 a consistent set of docs to navigate must be created based on the included services.
-This is done by conditionally adding links to the connection instruction & mirror indexes of each subservice using the enable bool vars in the docs and mirror index files.
+This is done by conditionally adding links to the connection instruction & mirror indices of each subservice using the enable bool variables in the docs and mirror index files.
 This is the one place where the "if spaghetti" is required in order to stitch things together.

 As a concrete example, consider the `shadowsocks` role.
 Previously the `streisand-gateway` and `streisand-mirror` roles were responsible for all